praveen-reghunath/Notebook/readme.md

-A place to store the lessions leanred from my day today codding work!
+A place to store the lessons learned from my day today codding work!